-If you’re ever in South Iceland between epic horseback riding in Iceland and sightseeing, you’ll want to make sure you visit Vestmannaeyjar.
-Also called the Westman Islands, this archipelago of 15 islands is one of my favorite destinations in the whole country.
+If you’re ever in South Iceland between epic horseback riding in Iceland and sightseeing, you would want to make sure you visit Vestmannaeyjar.
+Also called the Westman Islands, this archipelago of 15 islands is one of my favorite and highly recommendable destinations in the whole country.
 It’s a great place for solo travel in Iceland, and it’s something of a mini Iceland all in one.
-When you visit Vestmannaeyjar you can experience a slice of all the nature and culture that this country has to offer.
+When you visit Vestmannaeyjar, you can experience a slice of all the nature and abundant culture that this country has to offer.

 If you can swing it, stay overnight, but if you can just visit Vestmannaeyjar for a day, here’s how to make the most of it.